-Oslo is considered one of the cleanest cities in the world thanks to the ingenuity of its municipal officials who have implemented many ecological actions including the installation of 400 buses whose fuels come from human waste.
+Oslo is considered one of the cleanest cities globally thanks to the ingenuity of its municipal officials who have implemented many ecological actions, including the installation of 400 buses whose fuels come from human waste.

 7) Stockholm, Sweden

-Stockholm has very few industries and a very well organized rail transport system which considerably reduces car traffic.
-In addition, Stockholm has the highest percentage of clean vehicles in Europe because 5% of its vehicles are hybrids.
+Stockholm has very few industries and a very well organized rail transport system, which considerably reduces car traffic.
+Also, Stockholm has the highest percentage of clean vehicles in Europe because 5% of its cars are hybrids.

 8) Zurich, Switzerland